Michael Kram

 Michael Kram (born December 20, 1978) is a Canadian politician who was elected as a Conservative to represent the riding of Regina—Wascana in the House of Commons of Canada in the 2019 Canadian federal election.

 Personal life and education

 Kram grew up and still resides in south Regina, Saskatchewan.
 His parents are both retired teachers and his grandparents were farmers.
 He graduated from Dr. Martin LeBoldus High School in Regina.

 He has a Bachelor of Science degree majoring in computer science and a Bachelor of Arts degree majoring in economics.
 Both degrees are from the University of Regina.
 Kram also studied economics at Carleton University in Ottawa.

 In interviews, Kram has often noted that becoming a Member of Parliament had been his dream since he was in elementary school.

-In 2025, Kram became engaged to Rechel Capoquian.
+In 2026, Kram married Rechel Capoquian.

 Early career

 Before being elected to public office, Kram worked for 20 years in the information technology sector, including a number of contract positions with the Department of National Defence.
 He worked for over 17 years as a programmer/analyst with Paradigm Consulting, a Regina-based IT consulting firm.
 During this time, he developed software solutions for a mix of private sector, federal and provincial entities.

 As a sideline, Kram worked as an extra and bit-part actor in a number of Canadian movies and TV shows, including Corner Gas: The Movie, Edge of War, A Dog Named Christmas and Crime Stories.
 His most extensive role was playing Detective Dominick Spinelli in the docu-drama series Crime Stories.